 Sprinkle cocoa powder or cinnamon or drizzle chocolate syrup on top for garnish.
 Then enjoy your tasty, spiced treat!

 Can I Make a Delicious Mexican Mocha Without Sugar?

-Mexican mocha is very adaptable, so you can easily take the sugar out of the recipe entirely to make a healthier alternative.
+Mexican mochas are very adaptable, so you can easily take the sugar out of the recipe entirely to make a healthier alternative.
 You can also use brown sugar or piloncillo if you prefer not to use white or refined sugar.

 Can You Make It Vegan?

-Mexican mocha can be made vegan very easily by replacing the half and half or whole milk with your favorite milk alternative.
+Mexican mochas can be made vegan very easily by replacing the half and half or whole milk with your favorite milk alternative.
 Almond milk or oat milk are our preferred alternatives in a Mexican mocha recipe, as coconut milk adds a strong coconut flavor to the drink that is a bit overwhelming, in our opinion.

 Are There Any Cayenne Pepper Alternatives?

-While Mexican mocha typically has cayenne pepper included to add a little bit of heat, you can certainly swap this out for any ground pepper you choose, or none at all.
+While the Mexican mocha typically has cayenne pepper included to add a little bit of heat, you can certainly swap this out for any ground pepper you choose, or none at all.
 Some people aren’t too keen on drinking even this small amount of cayenne pepper, so feel free to ditch that ingredient altogether.
 You’ll still have a delicious cup of spiced coffee.
 No one’s judging!

 On the other end of the spectrum, some people like a lot of heat in their Mexican mocha and don’t think cayenne pepper is quite hot enough.
 You can use ground ghost pepper in your Mexican mocha, as this really adds a lot of spiciness.
 If you do add something hotter, we recommend starting with just a little and adding in after a quick taste test.
 You wouldn’t want to go overboard and then have to dump the coffee!